scrtlabs/marketplace/docs/source/introduction.rst

    execute the job (more on this later).

-2. A *register* transaction is sent to the blockchain, signed by the data curator.
-The transaction needs to include in its payload the name of the data-set; a price to subscribe (we’ll assume for simplicity these are monthly subscriptions); a deposit the data curator locks in as collateral; payout addresses of nodes that assist the curator (e.g., in providing computing and storage resources); and a hash of all meta-data that is stored off-chain.
+2. A *register* transaction is sent to the blockchain, signed by the data provider.
+The transaction needs to include in its payload the name of the data-set; a price to subscribe (we’ll assume for simplicity these are monthly subscriptions); a deposit the data provider locks in as collateral; payout addresses of nodes that assist the provider (e.g., in providing computing and storage resources); and a hash of all meta-data that is stored off-chain.

 3. All meta-data concerning the new data-set is broadcast as a signed message to